fmi-basel/LSTree/README.md

 ## Funding support
 This work was supported by EMBO (ALTF 571-2018 to G.M.), SNSF (POOP3_157531 to P.L.).
 This work received funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 758617).

+---
+## How to cite

+If LSTree is being useful to your analysis / visualization, please do not forget to [cite it](./CITATION.cff)!